 Once an injury has been reported to the employer, it is the employer's obligation to make an offer of medical care on a timely basis.
 If the employer does so, the employer and/or its administrator/insurance company has the right to control the provision of medical care for the first 30 days after the injury is reported.
 Thereafter, the employee may select his own treating physician at a facility of his choice within a reasonable geographic area.
 A chiropractor shall not be a treating physician after an employee has received a maximum number (24) of chiropractic visits (Labor Code §4600(c)).
-If the employer fails to make an offer of medical care on a timely basis, the injured worker has the right to obtain medical care with a physician or medical facility of his choice at the employer's expense.
+If the employer fails to make an offer of medical care with a physician or medical facility of his choice at the employer's expense.
 It is therefore extremely important that the employer, when an injury is reported, makes a timely offer of medical care in order to maintain the right to direct medical care for at least the first 30 days and up until the point where the employee designates his own physician to provide further medical care.